 Income Adjustment Policy

-In order to request an appeal, students must submit an Income Appeal* Form.
-It is important that comprehensive documentation is provided.
-This may include pay stubs, letters from employers showing loss of employment, income tax documents, expense reports, etc. to allow the Student Financial Aid Office sufficient information to make a decision.
-If you have questions about this policy, contact the Student Financial Aid Office, G035 Dykes Library, (913) 588-5170, or email@example.com.
+In order to request an appeal, students must submit an Income Appeal Form (PDF).
+It is important that comprehensive documentation is provided to give the Student Financial Aid office sufficient information to make a decision.
+This documentation may include pay stubs, letters from employers showing loss of employment, income tax documents and expense reports.